 Check on Write to Multiple Files for the data to be saved to multiple files instead of one single file.
 This can be done within a single dataflow through the destination object and supporting transformations.

-4. Once the data reading options have been specified on this screen, click Next.
+4. Once the data reading options have been specified in this window, click Next.

-The next screen will show a Layout Builder.
-On this screen, the layout of the delimited destination file can be modified.
+The next window is the Layout Builder.
+On this window, the layout of the delimited destination file can be modified.